phac-nml/cladeomatic/README.md

     cladeomatic create --in_nwk tree.nwk  --in_var variants.vcf --in_meta metadata.txt --outdir scheme/ --root_name ref --reference ref.gbk

-Option 2 - Predifined groups <br />
+Option 2 - Predefined groups <br />
 This mode will attempt to define a scheme based on a group manifest which meet membership size and SNP requirements.
 Input requirements are:
 * TSV formatted group file (sample_id, genotype)